SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 <a></a>

 #### Subsequent Production Deployment
-Assuming Heroku is setup to `Enable Automatic Deployments` code changes can be deployed to production by using the standard [Local Deployment](#local-deployment) to Github which will automatically push the deployment through to production.
+Assuming Heroku is setup to `Enable Automatic Deployments` code changes can be deployed to production by using the standard [Pushing to GitHub](#pushing-to-github) which will automatically push the deployment through to production.

 However, if a change has been made to a model during a development, prior to adding and committing the changes in Gitpod it will be necessary to modify the `settings.py` file to connect to the postgres database in Heroku so that the migrations for those changes can be performed.
 1. Open `settings.py` and comment out the DATABASE settings and add a new DATABASE setting to contain the postgres `DATABASE_URL` as below